brings together communities, individuals, and academics to document and revitalize endangered languages and knowledge from around the world.

 Written in Bone: Forensic Files of the 17th Century Chesapeake is an exploration of what forensic scientists can learn about a person’s age, ancestry, sex, and cause of death by examining their bones.

-Anthropology is the study of human beings and societies in the past and present.
+Anthropology is the study of humans and their societies in the past and present.

 The research conducted by the Department of Anthropology staff covers a wide range of topics and areas of the world.
 Topics include human-environmental interactions, population migration, origins of domestication, linguistics, and forensic anthropology, among many others.

-The collections of the Department of Anthropology are an unparalleled resource for inquiry into the world's cultures, from prehistoric to the present day.
+The collections of the Department of Anthropology are a vast and unparalleled resource for inquiry into the world's cultures, from prehistory to the present day.

 Department of Anthropology Staff, 2007